At a Glance

 - Can people sign up for the newsletter? #newsletter

-- What info do people need before buying a gift card? #gift-card
+- What information do contributors need before buying a gift card? #gift-card

-Then, when reviewing all your notes, you can easily group observations by goal to quickly answer your question.
+Then, when reviewing all your notes, you can easily group observations by goal to quickly answer a question.

 By action or topic

-Sometimes you’re specifically interested in when test contributors do something or something happens in the session and you want to be able to get back to the beginning.
-For example, during a Live Conversation you might want to note down when the test contributor started screen sharing by using #screenshare
+Sometimes, you'll want to tag instances when test contributors do something or something happens during the session so that the tag takes you the very beginning of the action or activity.
+For example, during a Live Conversation you might want to note down when the test contributor started screen sharing by using #screenshare.

 Here are some examples of actions you might want to note with a tag:

-#q1 or #task1: especially helpful when tagging a Live Conversation and it’s not automatically captured
+#q1 or #task1 (especially helpful when tagging a Live Conversation)

-- Abbreviate tags.
-The tags above are all full words, but you can also use shortcuts.
-For example, instead of typing #quote, you could type #Q.
+- Abbreviate tags: the tags above are all full words, but you can also use shortcuts (e.g., typing "#Q" rather than "#quote")

-- Add multiple tags to the same note or clip.
-There’s no limit, so you can combine different types of tags if you’d like.
-For example, #about-us #value for someone who used the About Us page to understand benefit.
+- Add multiple tags to the same note or clip: there’s no limit as to the number of tags, so you can combine different types of tags if you’d like.
+For example, #about-us #value for someone who used the About Us page to understand any benefits.
 You can use multiple separate tags or combine them, such as #newsletter_success

-- Include special characters to have more flexibility with what and how you tag.
-For example, #design1:satisfaction or #nav_pdp are ways to capture more detail and incorporate subtags.
+- Include special characters: doing so give you more flexibility with what and how you tag.
+For example, #design1:satisfaction or #nav_pdp are ways to capture more detail and to incorporate subtags.

 Searching and organizing by tag

-- Highlight reel creator: Easily find related clips to add to a highlight reel by searching for a tag.
-Learn how to create highlight reels here.
+- Highlight Reel Creator: Easily find related clips to add to a highlight reel by searching for a tag.

-2. Excel export.
-Download all notes and clips for one or multiple tests into an Excel file and search or sort by tag in the Notes and Clips tabs.
+- Export to Excel.
+Download all notes and clips for one or more tests into an Excel file.
+Then search or sort by tag in the Notes and Clips tabs.
 Read more about analyzing and sharing results.

-The Notes and Clips tabs in the Excel Export have a Tag column that is automatically populated with any #tag.
-This column can be sorted and filtered for easy organizing.
+The Notes and Clips tabs in the Export to Excel spreadsheet include a Tag column that is automatically populated with any tag.
+This column can be easily sorted and filtered.

 Need more information?
 Read these related articles.